Thomas & Friends: Big World! Big Adventures!: Plot

 Reaching the United States, Thomas, Nia, and Ace travel to Arizona.
 Ace convinces the two engines to race with two halves of the train, later additionally convincing Thomas to play a trick on Nia by diverging onto another track heading to his next race.
 They accidentally enter an abandoned mine and derail upon exiting, with an American steam engine named Beau arriving the following morning with numerous cowboys, cowgirls, and horses to help them back on the rails.
 Thomas thanks Beau and later arrives at the salt flats, dropping Ace off angrily and leaving to search for Nia.
 He finds out she is in China and is loaded onto a ship headed to the same location, feeling guilty and regretful on his way there.

 In China, Thomas learns that Nia is headed to the Rainbow Mountains.
 He spots Nia atop a snowy cliff and tries to get her attention, but she ignores him.
-As Thomas apologises, Nia gets derailed by an avalanche.
+As Thomas apologises, Nia gets derailed by an avalanche and dangles over the edge of a cliff.
 Thomas attempts to rescue her alone, but almost fails until Yong Bao—a friend of Thomas from China—rescues them.
 After Nia is helped back onto the tracks, she and Thomas agree on returning to Sodor through Asia and Europe.

-At the Vicarstown Bridge, between Sodor and the mainland, Nia explains that she has no shed at home to go back to, so Thomas invites her to come to Sodor with him.
-As they head to Knapford Station, they are welcomed by all of the engines, workers, and Mr. Percival; the latter had been running the railway in Hatt's absence.
+At the Vicarstown drawbridge between Sodor and the mainland, Nia explains that she has no shed at home to go back to, so Thomas invites her to come to Sodor with him.
+At Knapford Station, they are welcomed by all of the engines, workers, and Mr. Percival; the latter had been running the railway in Hatt's absence.
 However, they are confused as to why Hatt is not with them, with Thomas having been completely unaware he went to look for him.
 Meanwhile, an exhausted and seasick Sir Topham Hatt meets Ace on a ship headed to China.